MoserMichael/rzgrep/README.md

 They like to do that in java, where they have jars nested in jars.

-The following archives are supported right now: zip|jar|war|ear|tar|tgz|taz|tar.gz|tbz2|tbz|tar.bz2|tar.bz I am trusting this link with the definition of these extensions [link](https://www.gnu.org/software/tar/manual/tar.html#Compression)
+The following archives are supported right now: zip|jar|war|ear|tar|tgz|taz|tar.gz|tbz2|tbz|tar.bz2|tar.bz I am trusting this link with the definition of these extensions [link - see --auto-compress option](https://www.gnu.org/software/tar/manual/tar.html#Compression)

 The utility is written in golang, you can see how to use it from the test output:
-The utility accepts a fixed search string, or a regular expression defined [here](https://github.com/google/re2/wiki/Syntax)
+The utility accepts a fixed search string, or a regular expression defined as [re2 regex syntax](https://github.com/google/re2/wiki/Syntax)

 The usage of the utility is here:
 <pre>